arthurbrenno/architecture/README.md

 ### Utils

-Overture's utils module offers a variety of utility functions and decorators to aid in common development tasks, such as caching, file handling, and dynamic instance creation.
+Architecture's utils module offers a variety of utility functions and decorators to aid in common development tasks, such as caching, file handling, and dynamic instance creation.

 - **Decorators**: Enhance functions with caching (`pure`) and deprecation (`deprecated`).
 - **Builders**: Simplify the construction of complex objects like `DynamicDict`.